 A unique and growing collection of thought-provoking and inspiring stories helping you gain a fresh perspective on alcohol.
 Stories marked with * are free.
-Contribute what you can to unlock the rest and support the project.
-Stories will become automatically be visible here and including new additions, which are typically monthly.
+To discuss these stories and related postings, join the Facebook group.

 - Enhancing our alcohol intuition

 Alcohol is confusing and its fallout challenging, but remoulding our ideas and intuitions about it can deliver an enriched life requiring less effort.

 Creating change around alcohol and elsewhere requires us to describe dynamic situations accurately, an area where English could be improved.